Giving To Widener

 J.D., Cornell Law School

-John J. Capowski is a Professor of Law at Widener's Harrisburg campus.
+John J. Capowski is an Emeritus Professor of Law at Widener's Harrisburg campus.
 He is an honors graduate of Hamilton College and has his Doctor of Law from the Cornell Law School.

 Following law school graduation Professor Capowski worked as an attorney with the Monroe County Legal Assistance Corporation in Rochester, New York.
 After his work with that federally funded Legal Services program, he returned to Cornell as a faculty member and served as the Director of Cornell's clinical program.